My Approach

 Cut Through BS (CTB)

 Clear communication is a superpower.
-This tool helps clients tell their story with confidence, express themselves honestly, and interact more effectively in personal, professional, and everyday situations.
-CTB is about problem ownership - identifying what the real problem is, owning it, and keeping it real.
-It means setting clear boundaries for yourself and others, and cutting through the BS that gets in the way of healthy relationships.
-When clients learn to shift from blame ("you") to responsibility ("I"), they gain clarity, self-respect, and strong connections.
-CTB is empowering, practical, and straight to the point - a communication skill that cuts through noise and gives clients their voice back.
-One must be willing to go there and have what I call a thick skin.
+This tool supports people to tell their story with confidence, express themselves honestly, and interact more effectively in personal, professional, and everyday situations.
+CTB is about problem ownership — identifying what the real issue is, taking responsibility for it, and keeping things real.
+It involves setting clear boundaries, naming what matters, and cutting through the noise that gets in the way of healthy communication and relationships.
+When people learn to shift from blame (“you”) to responsibility (“I”), they gain clarity, self-respect, and stronger connections.
+CTB is practical, direct, and empowering — a communication skill that helps people reclaim their voice.
+It does require willingness and resilience — what I call a thick skin — but the payoff is clarity and strength.

 Rip the Bloody Thing Off (RTBTO)